If someone will ask, “Is Math difficult?” Some people will automatically answer, “Yes! Very hard!”

 s concepts and as well as fractions.

 There are three steps: Concrete, Pictorial, and Abstract.
-CPA Approach is one of the fundamental theory used in development of Singaporean Math.
+CPA Approach is one of the fundamental theory used in the development of Singaporean Math.

 Concrete is the “doing” stage where they use concrete objects as the model.
 In school, the teachers use the traditional way of teaching, where teachers demonstrate how to solve the problems but in CPA approach it brings math concepts into reality by allowing students to experience and use some concrete materials in solving by themselves.